5l1v3r1/mariachi/README.md

 4. Additionally install metasploit
 5. Clone this repository
 6. Run "bundle install"
-7. Copy files from bin/ to /usr/bin and chmod +x
+7. Copy files from bin/ to /usr/sbin or /usr/bin and make them executable
 8. To start mariachi, run "mariachi" command